HL7/fhir-saner/input/pagecontent/laboratory_reporting_examples.md

 Test data for the Laboratory Reporting Test Data Set includes a measure, measure reports, and locations and organizations resources representing aggregate reports for the State of New Jersey over time.
-This data comes from publicly reported data sets published via [The COVID Tracking Project](https://covidtracking.com/), or the New Jersery department of public health.
+This data comes from publicly reported data sets published via [The COVID Tracking Project](https://covidtracking.com/), or the New Jersey department of public health.
 The data is based on real world reports provided at the state level, but should NOT be considered an authoritative source.

-This data can be be used to prepopulate a FHIR Server to support test cases for the Measure Consumer, and Measure Source actors, and the Measure Intermediary actors.
+This data can be used to prepopulate a FHIR Server to support test cases for the Measure Consumer, and Measure Source actors, and the Measure Intermediary actors.

 ### Predefined Measure for the Laboratory Reporting Test Data Set
-This implementation guide includes a sample measure describing the measurements that were required to be reported to the US Federal Emergency Management Agency (FEMA) earlier this year for for hospital laboratory reporting.
+This implementation guide includes a sample measure describing the measurements that were required to be reported to the US Federal Emergency Management Agency (FEMA) earlier this year for hospital laboratory reporting.

 * [FEMA Daily Hospital COVID-19 Reporting Measures](Measure-FEMADailyHospitalCOVID19Reporting.html)
   defines a measure that was aligned with the reporting required by the